shawnthompson/aaact-aatia.github.io/content/newsletters/en/july-2025-aaact-now-for-accessibility.md

 * foster a team culture that values diverse strengths and perspectives
 * identify helpful resources.

 If you want to develop inclusive leadership skills and create a workplace where everyone can succeed, this course is for you.
-To learn more or schedule training, contact us at [aaactlearning-aatiaapprentissage@ssc-spc.gc.ca](mailto:aaactlearning-aatiaapprentissage@ssc-spc.gc.ca) .
+To learn more or schedule training, contact us at [aaactlearning-aatiaapprentissage@ssc-spc.gc.ca](mailto:aaactlearning-aatiaapprentissage@ssc-spc.gc.ca).

 Don’t miss this opportunity to create meaningful change, one conversation at a time.